 You already know that spending time in the gym equals fitness gains, but what about doing the same for your brain?
 Elite athletes spend as much time working on their mental health as they do in the gym, because it can improve their performance drastically come game day.
-Kobe Bryant, Michael Jordan and the entire Seattle Seahawks team have included meditation as part of their physical training regiment.
+Michael Jordan as well as the entire Seattle Seahawks team have included meditation as part of their physical training regiment.

 Studies show that meditation has countless benefits.
 Aside from reducing stress levels, mindfulness can change your brain.
 You’re more present, helping the hours you spend on that run or in the gym become more impactful.
 Beyond physical benefits, daily meditation practices can help you sleep better, have less anxiety, keep a level head when you have sudden pain.

 To get a few recommendations and hear why meditation is so great for athletes, we chatted with Max Vallot, co-founder at District Vision, who leads all pre-run group meditations for the brand.
 We also spoke with Joe Holder, performance specialist and health consultant, as well as a certified personal trainer at S10 and a Nike Run Coach.

 Holder was introduced to meditation by his parents when he was young, but only started to ‘take it seriously’ in college.
 “It has continuously helped, not just my mental state, but I’ve seen improvements in my ability to bounce back from physical injuries as well,” Holder says.
 He recommends Headspace and Stop, Breathe & Think, as well as using resources from UCLA Mindful Awareness Research Center, which offers online meditations that you can stream.